 Why is this important?

-Some invasive species in our waters are especially difficult to detect and require multiple, frequent tests – like searching for a needle in a haystack.
+DNA testing of water samples in our natural waterways has always been done manually by humans.
+Some invasive species are especially difficult to detect and require multiple, frequent tests.
+It’s akin to searching for a needle in a haystack.

 Who created this aquatic robot?

 A group of researchers and specialists from various organizations originally teamed up in 2020 to develop and test this aquatic robot.
+The team includes:

 - USGS researcher Elliot Barnhart from the Wyoming-Montana Water Science Center (WY-MT WSC)

-- Adam Sepulveda from the Northern Rocky Mountain Science Center, (NOROCK)
+- Adam Sepulveda from the Northern Rocky Mountain Science Center (NOROCK)

-Other reading: Why is Montana called ‘The Treasure State’?
+Read also: Why is Montana called ‘The Treasure State’?

 How does this aquatic robot work?